ioos/sanctuarywatch/docs/training_images/JAI_Vector_chapter_3_image_creation.md

      -  Below is an example of what your icons might look like when displayed in mobile view:
      - <img src="updated_images/image9-illustrator.png" alt="Alt Text" width="30%" height="30%">

-     - See this section in the Illustrator instructions above for "mobile > How to create a mobile icon" for a general outline of what needs to be done in Inkscape as well.
+     - See this section in the Illustrator instructions above for "1.mobile > How to create a mobile icon" for a general outline of what needs to be done in Inkscape as well.
 The exact method will differ in Inkscape.

 2. **text**:

-    - **This layer is required** and must be called lower case “text”.
+    **This layer is required** and must be called lower case “text”.
 It contains additional explanatory text and graphics for the image that the JAI Vector can toggle on and off.

-     - **When creating text, be sure to use a [web-safe font](https://www.w3schools.com/cssref/css_websafe_fonts.php) to ensure that your text displays correctly in a web browser.**
+    **When creating text, be sure to use a [web-safe font](https://www.w3schools.com/cssref/css_websafe_fonts.php) to ensure that your text displays correctly in a web browser.**

     There are three essential things here: